HemantaKG/hkdoc/notes/infiniband_principles.md

 - What is spine switchs?
 - What is non-blocking netwrok?
 - What is semi-non-blocking netwrok?
 How to calculate blocking ratio?
+- Unicast and Multicast (no broadcast in infiniBand)
+- Wat is LID and who provides LID?
+What are the LID ranges?
+- What is partitioning in InfiniBand?
+What is use of it?
 -